NI-Measurement-Plug-Ins/class-d-amplifier/docs/sw-dev.md

 # Setup a Development Environment

 If you want to commit changes to the repo, we recommend you use the current versions of application software unless a newer version enables new features.
 Software should work with newer versions of these dependencies.
+Use NI Package Manager to install software unless other instructions or links are provided.

 Software dependencies: